 7 What are the top priorities for your country’s law enforcement authorities?

-Some top law enforcement priorities affecting corporations include enforcement of the False Claims Act (prohibiting overcharging and related false claims for payment by the government); securities laws regulating publicly traded companies and the stock market; anti-bribery and anti-corruption laws; cybersecurity; and laws governing consumer online privacy.
+Some top law enforcement priorities affecting corporations include enforcement of the False Claims Act (prohibiting overcharging and related false claims for payment by the government); securities laws regulating publicly traded companies and the stock market; digital assets and cryptocurrency; anti-bribery and anti-corruption laws; cybersecurity; and laws governing consumer online privacy.

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?

-Law enforcement authorities place significant emphasis on whether a compliance programme is adequately resourced and empowered to function effectively, the evolution of a compliance programme over time, based on a corporation’s risk profile, and the value of data for ensuring the effectiveness of a compliance programme.
-On 1 June 2020, the Criminal Division of the DOJ updated written guidance for prosecutors to refer to when evaluating corporate compliance programmes, building on a previous version issued in April 2019.
-The June 2020 revisions focus on the three general areas noted above.
+Law enforcement authorities place significant emphasis on whether a compliance programme is adequately resourced and empowered to function effectively.
+On 1 June 2020, the Criminal Division of the DOJ updated written guidance for prosecutors to reference when evaluating corporate compliance programmes, building on a previous version issued in April 2019.
+The June 2020 revisions focus on three general questions:

 The United States does not have an overarching federal cybersecurity law; rather, each state, certain government agencies and banking regulators have created cybersecurity regulations for the corporations under their control.